MakaChikava/E-Commerce/README.md

 # Kicksential.

 Kicksential is a e-commerce web application for discovering and purchasing the latest trending shoes.
-This app allows you to browse through a catalogue of different sneakers, when logged in; favorite sneakerst that caught your eye, add to cart the ones you would like to buy.
+This application allows you to browse through a catalogue of different sneakers, favorite sneakers that caught your eye, add to cart and purchase the sneakers you like.

 ---
 ## User should be able to: